 Alumni who received a bachelor's degree from the University of Richmond School of Continuing Studies, University College, Jepson School of Leadership, Robins School of Business, School of Arts and Sciences or TCW School of Law are eligible for a 50 percent discount in SCS undergraduate credit classes (except for summer school courses/programs or already discounted programs).
 Registration is on a space-available basis.
-Contact the School of Continuing Studies at (804) 287-6572 for details before attempting to register.
+Alumni who want to claim this discount must contact the School of Continuing Studies at (804) 287-6572 for details before attempting to register.